LaDoris Cordell on Activism & Democracy

-Third event in the speaker series, Community, Faith, and Racial Justice.
-This series on racial injustice in America explores the role of Christianity, including the current white Christian Nationalist movement, in this injustice and seeks to define a path toward justice, healing and reconciliation
+Spring 2026 in the speaker series, Community, Faith, and Racial Justice.
+This series on racial injustice in America explores the role of Christianity, including the current white Christian Nationalist movement, in racial injustice and seeks to define a path toward justice, healing and reconciliation.

 Accessibility: St. Mark’s is wheelchair accessible; closed captioning will be available.